UXSoc/uxsoc-apps-cms/src/pages/index.md

 slug: /
 seo:
   siteDescription: >-
-    UXSoc's Offical Application Platform for Executive Board, Associate Vice President and Officer positions.
-Apply now for a position at UX Society!
+    This is the official application platform of User Experience Society for Executive Board, Associate Vice President and Officer positions.
+Apply now for a position in UX Society!
   siteTitle: Home
 headerSection:
   buttonVisible: true